When it comes to paying your employees, many small business owners find themselves asking the following questions:

 To start, determine what you can afford to pay your employees, what they’re worth in the market, and what compensation they’re expecting.
 You’ll also need to consider merit increases, bonuses, commissions, and any other form of payment.

-New employees will also need to complete a TD1, Personal Tax Credits Return Form within seven days of their start date so you can determine how much federal and provincial tax needs to be deducted from their earnings.
-According to the CRA, employees who do not fill out new forms may be penalized $25 for each day the form is late.
+New employees will also need to complete TD1, Personal Tax Credits Return forms (both federal and provincial) within seven days of their start date so you can determine how much tax needs to be deducted from their earnings.
+According to CRA, employees who do not fill out new forms may be penalized $25 for each day the form is late.
 The minimum penalty is $100 and increases by $25 per day to the maximum of $2,500.
 Using technology to automate this process will help you keep track of all paperwork and ensure employees complete required forms during onboarding.

 An individual’s employment status directly affects what an employer needs to withhold from pay.
 Employees’ earnings are subject to deductions of Employment Insurance premiums and Canada Pension Plan contributions.
 If you misclassify your employees as contractors, and don’t make the appropriate deductions or include their remuneration in your provincial payroll tax totals, you may be required to pay significant penalties, interest, and legal fees, in addition to the outstanding payroll deductions.